yehdihouldanna/dhamet/Feautures_To_Add.md

 *This is a non exhaustive list of features and functionnalities that will be added to the game. as we progress the need to add more elements to this list might raise up.*

 - **[Crucial]** Add animations. animating the game pieces based on movements and events of take and soufflé etc...
+    - animating pieces appeareances; [-/]
+    - animating pieces movements.  [ ]
+    - animating pieces disapearances (taken of the board).

 - **[Crucial]** Improve the interface of the Web page.
 (Buy a game template for it.)
+    - improve the game background and the style of the pieces.
+    - Improve players banner.
+    - Add a button for resign , draw and new game.

 - **[Very_Importent]** Add a timer functionnality. (add a timer for each player and limited typed game options)
+    - sync the timer between both fronts and
+    - set the ground truth for the timer in the back-end,
+    - set time win condition.
+    -

 - Add sound effects SFX to the game.